 can write or play music.
 If it weren’t for man there would be no music in

-for music above all other animals, so music is engrained within us, and God
+for music above the animals, so music is engrained within us, and God

 has given it to us to enjoy as a teaching tool and as a means of expressing